-SAD is predominantly treated with cognitive behavioural therapy, in which patients are repeatedly exposed to fear-provoking, social situations.
-However, patients often have to wait very long before treatment becomes available, exposure is rarely applied with the necessary intensity due to resource limitations, and objective measurement of treatment efficacy and dynamic adjustment of therapeutic scenarios is hardly possible.
-These problems can be overcome with VR based, controlled exposure to virtual renditions of fear provoking situations, which has been shown to surpass traditional therapies in terms of treatment efficacy, patient acceptance, and economic efficiency.
+In addition to cognitive deficits, aging is often accompanied by emotional disturbances.
+For example, social anxiety disorder (SAD) – one of the most prevalent psychological disorders in older adults – has severe emotional, financial and social consequences for patients and their peers.
+At present, SAD is predominantly treated with cognitive behavioural therapy, in which patients are repeatedly exposed to fear provoking, social situations.
+However, patients often have to wait very long before treatment becomes available, it is rarely applied with the necessary intensity due to resource limitations, and objective measurement of treatment efficacy and dynamic adjustment of therapeutic scenarios is difficult.

 Please find more information at the neomento website.